jtayped/mercapy/README.md

 ## 🙋‍♂️ You may also like...

-- [📷📱 pygramcore](https://github.com/jtayped/pygramcore) - A simple-to-use Instagram SDK for Python using Selenium.
+- [📷📱 pygramcore](https://github.com/jtayped/pygramcore) - A simple-to-use Instagram interface for Python using Selenium.
 - [🧑‍💼My Portfolio](https://joeltaylor.business) - Check out my front-end and SEO skills on my Portfolio!